w3c/tr-design/README.md

 ### Consequences and considerations

 1. There are no backward compatibility issues since we never change the design of documents already published and the new design MAY NOT accommodate the large set of documents published in the past by W3C.
-2. A New design MUST accommodate the set of documents published within a given year.
+2. A new design MUST accommodate the set of documents published within a given year.
 3. Unique design among all W3C /TR documents is no longer guaranteed.
 Two W3C Recommendations published in two different years MAY look completely different.
 While consistency from year to year is NOT required, it should be kept in mind and balanced.
 4. A new design does NOT have to address all possible future refinements before being adopted, such as taking into account all possible future user preferences and how to display all future combinations of those.
 5. Proposed Recommendations published after the 15th of October should easily allow the W3C Advisory Committee to visualize the document using the new design of the following year.
 Note however that the new design may be tweaked until December 1st or rejected by the Director.